 Cindi shook her head.
 “We’d only cut up your carpet if we needed it for blood evidence.
 That’s not an issue here.
-We’ve taken enough blood to test and confirm if it’s from the perpetrator.”
+We’ve taken enough blood to test and confirm if it’s from the perpetrator or from you.”
 She pulled out a camera and started taking pictures of the broken window, the glass on the living room rug, the concrete block, the blood trail from the counter in the dining room to the broken window, and the bloody knife on the kitchen counter.
 She also took Jeremy’s picture, with some closeups of the blood on his clothes.

 “Officer Silva, my neighbor across the street, Mrs. Markenie, called me when I was at Mike’s today after school.
-She told me that some guys were looking for Leonard Rivers, that’s Leo’s name.
-They were from the Justice Department and the ATF.
+She told me that some guys were looking for Leonard Rivers; that’s Leo’s name.
+They told her they were from the Justice Department and the ATF.
 She said they wanted to talk to me or my mom about Leo.
 They left business cards with her.
 I was going to go across the street and get one of the cards from her but hadn’t gotten around to it yet.”

 “Is there anything else you need me for?”
 Jeremy asked.

 “Nope.
 You can go now.
-I assume the phone number I have for you is your cellphone?”
+Can I assume the phone number I have for you is your cellphone?”

-“Yes.
+“Okay, thanks.
 Say, when is this window going to be boarded up?”